dask/dask/docs/source/dashboard.rst

     :alt: NEEDS ALT TEXT

-The address of the dashboard will be displayed if you are in a Jupyter Notebook, or it can be queried from ``client.dashboard_link``.
-By default, when starting a scheduler n your local machine the dashboard will be served at ``http://localhost:8787/status``, you can type this address into your browser to access the dashboard but may be served elsewhere if this port is taken.
-You can also configure the address by passing options to the scheduler, see ``dashboard_address`` in `LocalCluster < https://docs.dask.org/en/stable/deploying-python.html#reference>`_
+The address of the dashboard will be displayed if you are in a Jupyter Notebook, or, if you are in a terminal or IPython, it can be queried from ``client.dashboard_link``.
+By default, when starting a scheduler n your local machine the dashboard will be served at ``http://localhost:8787/status``, you can type this address into your browser to access the dashboard but may be served elsewhere if port 8787 is taken.
+You can also configure the address by passing options to the scheduler, see ``dashboard_address`` in `LocalCluster <https://docs.dask.org/en/stable/deploying-python.html#reference>`__

 The dashboard link redirects you to main dashboard page as shown below: